Skip to content

 Dirk Nowitzki (born in 1978): The legendary German player had a successful career that lasted well into his 40s.
 Nowitzki, a seven-footer with a distinctive scoring style, demonstrated the lasting impact of older players on the Dallas Mavericks and the game in general.

-Chris Paul was born in 1985.
+Chris Paul: Chris Paul was born in 1985.
 He has remained successful far into his 30s and is well-known for his leadership and playwriting.
 He is an important player for the Phoenix Suns because of his leadership, offensive facilitation, and game management skills.

 Kyle Lowry (born 1986): As a point guard, Kyle Lowry has remained a vital player to his teams in his 30s.
 Known for his determination, defensive ability, and three-point shooting, Lowry’s impact on the Toronto Raptors and the Miami Heat shows the worth of older players.